 What is Triangle chart pattern?

 Triangle chart patterns are one of the more commonly found chart patterns.
-They help indicate the continuation of a bullish and bearish market.
+They help indicate the continuation of a bullish or bearish market.
 They can also assist a trader in spotting a market reversal.

 These triangle patterns are relatively easy to trade and can be formed across different chart time frames.
 The triangle patterns fall under the continuation patterns.
 Meaning that depending on where they occur within the trend, the triangle that is formed signals a continuation of the trend or can also be traded as a reversal pattern